chemacenturion/JavaScript__Take-Home/README.md

 * [Questions](#Questions)

 ## Usage
-This is the first portion (CSS) of a three portion take home technical interview.
+This is the second portion (JavaScript) of a three portion take home technical interview.

 ## License
 MIT Copyright: Jose Centurion 2022